HELOC vs mortgage: What's the difference?

 - You may refinance your mortgage to get a lower interest rate or tap into your equity.

-- A HELOC is a loan that uses the equity in your home as collateral and can be drawn on as needed up to the credit limit.
+- A HELOC is a line of credit that uses the equity in your home as collateral and can be drawn on as needed up to the credit limit.

 - A HELOC is considered a second mortgage and usually has a variable interest rate.